-Other contemporary cultural values have been reported for the Wambo area, including (for example, Perry, 2003; WCPL, 2016):
+Other contemporary cultural values have been reported for the Wambo area, including (for example, Perry, 2003; WCPL, 2016; Kuskie, 2017a; 2017b):

-- All Aboriginal heritage sites are culturally significant (especially grinding grooves/surfaces and scarred trees). - The banks of the creeks and natural connecting ridgelines in the Wambo area and surrounds have specific cultural significance, as these areas would have been suitable for camping and procurement of food and water. - Artefact sites are of cultural significance and related to other sites in the Wambo area, particularly to the other sites in the Wollombi Brook, North Wambo Creek, Wambo Creek and Stony Creek areas.
+- All Aboriginal heritage sites are culturally significant (especially grinding grooves/surfaces and scarred trees). - The banks of the creeks and natural connecting ridgelines in the Wambo area and surrounds have specific cultural significance, as these areas would have been suitable for camping and procurement of food and water. - Artefact sites are of cultural significance and related to other sites in the Wambo area, particularly to the other sites in the Wollombi Brook, North Wambo Creek, Wambo Creek and Stony Creek areas. - The significance of pathways through the locality, including the potential access from North Wambo Creek to Jerrys Plains Ridge.